 Salt Lake City UT 84114-1012

-How To Acquire Criminal History Information in Salt Lake County, Utah
+How To Access Criminal History Information in Salt Lake County Utah

 The service requires a subscription, but can also be used to perform a free criminal record check using court terminals at the Utah State Law Library, where there is no cost to use the amenity.